 Introduction: Metalworking Tools and Materials

-This class covers the bare basics of metalworking.
-It is meant for those who have never done any metalworking before, but have an interest in learning the basic tools and concepts.
+This is the first lesson in my online beginners Metalworking Class that covers the bare basics of metalworking.
+It is meant for those who have never done any kind of metalworking before, but have an interest in learning the basic tools and concepts.
 By the end of this class you will be able to cut and drill pieces of metal, fasten them together, and polish them.
-This may seem basic, but is enough to get you started and provide you with just enough knowledge to dive deeper into the subject with confidence.
+This may seem rudimentary, but is enough to get you started and provide just enough knowledge to dive deeper into the subject with confidence.

 Nevertheless, when you are ready to invest more time and money into diving deeper into metalworking, you will have some familiarity and won't be going in blind.